 This is the type of sunscreen you should be wearing.

 The main takeaway here should be that you should always wear sunscreen when exposed to the sun.
 That is the No. 1 rule.
 The kind you use is up to you, at least until Hawaii’s ban takes effect in 2021.

-But if you’re still concerned about the possibility of your sunscreen harming coral in the oceans or your own body, opt for a physical blocker like Avocado Zinc's Natural Sunscreen Moisturiser with SPF 15+ that will protect you from both UVA and UVB rays whilst also being very gentle and nourishing for the skin.
+But if you’re still concerned about the possibility of your sunscreen harming coral in the oceans or your own body, opt for a physical blocker like Avocado Zinc's Natural Sunscreen with SPF 50 that will protect you from both UVA and UVB rays whilst also being very gentle and nourishing for the skin.

 The only bad thing, Levine said, is not using enough sunscreen or failing to reapply it throughout the day.